 TIMES ARE A’ CHANGING AT THE SHOW

-As I wandered around Sydney’s Royal Easter Show last year I was struck by how accurately this iconic event reflects changes in our society.
+As I wandered around Sydney’s Royal Easter Show on my last visit I was struck by how accurately this iconic event reflects changes in our society.
 The cookery section is a classic case in point.
 If we want it to survive we will have to replace our reality TV cooking shows with something akin to the Great British Bake-off.
 Contrived squabbling over dinner parties has to go.
-Participants should be competing to produce the best Lamingtons.
+In my opinion participants should be competing to produce the best Lamingtons!

 Bakery entries have dwindled alarmingly in size and quality.
 I didn’t see a single sponge cake or Swiss roll.
 And where were the Anzac biscuits?
 The fruit cakes were a pale reflection of their former selves.